 What are the signs of a sod webworm infestation?

 The first sign of an infestation of sod webworms is noticing transparent grass blades.
 The juvenile caterpillars do what is called “skeletonizing” a grass blade so that only the veining structure remains.
-They do this by eating the green out of the blade and leaving in transparent looking.
-You can see a visual representation of what this looks like in the image below.
+They do this by eating the green out of the blade and leaving it transparent looking.
+You can see a visual representation of what this looks like close up and further away in the images below.

 The second indication will be the notching of the grass blades.
-The older mature caterpillars will feed on the blades leaving notches on the sides of the blade.
-The caterpillars feed at night and during the day, they curl up in a fetal position within their frass.
+The older, mature caterpillars will feed on the blades and leave notches on the sides.
+The caterpillars mostly feed at night.
+During the day, they curl up in a fetal position in the thatch layer of turfgrass.
+You can occasionally spot them surrounded by their frass.
 Frass is moist, fresh, green fecal pellets that are found in the thatch and is another indication of the presence of sod webworms.

 Non-Chemical Control (Cultural Practices)

 In general, healthy turfgrass is less prone to pest pressure and will recover much faster from pest damage.
 Here are a few cultural practices that may help control sod webworms:

 - Mowing Height: Maintain a proper mowing height for the variety of turfgrass you have in your yard.
 St. Augustine lawns should be mowed at 2–4 inches while zoysia should be mowed at .5–2 inches.
 Never cut more than 1/3 of the blade height during one mowing.

 - Reduce Thatch: Mowing at the proper height and frequency will eliminate the chance of a thatch buildup.

 - Do Not Overwater: Your grass should only need about one inch of water a week including rainfall.

 - Turn Off Flood Lights: Turn your flood lights off at night since moths fly at night and are attracted to the light.